almogelfassy/ocp-virtualization-workshop/01.validate/README.md

 Now expose the application (via the service) so we can route to it from the outside...

 ```execute
 oc expose svc/duckhunt-js
 ```

-As a result, a route is created:
+As a result, a route is created

 ~~~bash
 route.route.openshift.io/duckhunt-js exposed
 ~~~

-To check the route execute following command:
+To check the route execute following command

 ```execute
 oc get route duckhunt-js
 ```

-Now you should be able to see the route endpoint as below:
+Now you should be able to see the route endpoint as below

 ~~~bash
 NAME          HOST/PORT                                  PATH   SERVICES      PORT       TERMINATION   WILDCARD